Have you noticed thin, needle-like red strands on your lawn when wet? If so, you’ve probably got red thread lawn disease.

 To raise the pH level of your lawn and create an alkaline soil environment unfriendly to this disease, apply agricultural limestone.

-Once the lime has been applied, be sure to water your lawn thoroughly to help it start dissolving into the soil.
+Once the lime has been applied, water your lawn thoroughly to help it dissolve into the soil.

-This method can greatly improve your lawn’s health and help prevent red thread turf disease without the use of fungicides.
+This method can greatly improve your lawn’s health and help prevent red thread turf disease without using fungicides.

 7. Dethatch the Lawn

 This process removes the layer of dead plant material between the grass blades and the soil.
-This no doubt sends more water, air, and nutrients to the grass roots.
+This undoubtedly sends more water, air, and nutrients to the grass roots.

 8. Aerate Compacted Soil

-For DIY lawn aeration without renting equipment, you can use a garden fork or aerator shoes with spikes.
+You can use a garden fork or aerator shoes with spikes for DIY lawn aeration without renting equipment.

 9. Remove Excessive Thatch